qdm12/personal.md/README.md

     - ![Digital circuit](images/circuit.jpg)
 - Analogue electronics
 - Power engineering
-- Communication systems :signal_strength:
+- Communication systems
 - Signal and linear systems
 - Control engineering

 #### Year group project: *Wasteless*

 - Leader of a team of 7 students
-- Goal was to develop an ecosystem to reduce the waste of expired food :meat_on_bone:
+- Goal was to develop an ecosystem to reduce the waste of expired food
-    - Push notification to the smartphone of the user about food products nearly expired :warning:
+    - Push notification to the smartphone of the user about food products nearly expired
-    - Propose the user to share nearly expired food with neighbours :older_woman:
+    - Propose the user to share nearly expired food with neighbours
-    - Establish a network of "food friends" with reputation points, messaging and so on :globe_with_meridians:
+    - Establish a network of "food friends" with reputation points, messaging and so on
 - This involved several technologies and developments
     - At the supermarket level, barcodes were replaced by low-cost RFID chips (contactless) containing the expiry date of the product in addition to the barcode data.
 This also allowed a faster checkout for the customer.
-    - At the customer level, an Android application was developed :iphone:
+    - At the customer level, an Android application was developed
     - A C++ based server was developed to communicate information on all the goods bought by each user and to handle the food social network.
-    - A C++ client program for the cashier at the supermarket was developed. :computer:
+    - A C++ client program for the cashier at the supermarket was developed.
     - A website was also designed for non-mobile users of Wasteless.
-- The final state of the group project was actually promising and we obtained surprisingly high marks :smile:
+- The final state of the group project was actually promising and we obtained surprisingly high marks

 ### First year, 2012-2013